Insurance Policies to Protect Your Small Business

 Workers cannot sue their employer for negligence if they agree to get workers’ compensation.
 This is supposed to protect both employers and workers.
 Workers gain the right to guaranteed compensation in exchange for further recourse and employers avoid negligence lawsuits by consenting to a degree of liability.

-11 Insurance Policies That Protect Small Businesses
+Insurance Policies to Protect Your Small Business

 6. Commercial Auto Insurance